mmsys34/subgraph/README.md

-# Morpho Blue Subgraph
+# MMarkets Subgraph

 ## Specifications
-Morpho Blue is a permissionless lending protocol, meaning that everyone can list any market with any oracle, that can give inconsistent price to compute the TVL.
+MM is a permissionless lending protocol, meaning that everyone can list any market with any oracle, that can give inconsistent price to compute the TVL.

 So the measure of the TVL is not the same as other protocols, because we can't trust the price of all the markets.

-To do so, we use a whitelist of markets trusted by the Morpho DAO, and we use these markets to calculate the TVL.
+To do so, we use a whitelist of markets trusted by the DAO, and we use these markets to calculate the TVL.

 The list is updated each time the DAO is trusting a new market.